vladmihalcea/hypersistence-utils/README.md

 For this reason, when migrating from the Hibernate Types 2.x to Hypersistence Utils 3.x, you will need to follow these steps:

-1. First, you will need to change your Maven or Gradle dependency as illustrated by the [Installation Guide](#installation-guide).
+1. First, you will need to change your Maven or Gradle dependency, as illustrated by the [Installation Guide](#installation-guide).
 2. Second, you will need to change the package name from `com.vladmihalcea.hibernate` to `io.hypersistence.utils.hibernate`.
 3. Third, you will need to change the package name from `com.vladmihalcea.spring` to `io.hypersistence.utils.spring`.